revaturelabs/interviewquestions/InterviewSpecificQuestions/Spring/Core_Spring.md

 <blockquote markdown="1">

 - Core business component defined insider Spring applications is termed as `Bean`.
 - In simple terms `Bean` is an object that is instantiated, assembled, and managed by a Spring IoC container.
-- Each technology has branded their core business components by certain nomenclature.
-For example, Business component in `JavaEE` applications are termed as `Servlet`, in `Web Services` they are named as `Resource` in `Struts` framework they are called `ActionForm` etc.
+- Each technology has branded their core business components by certain nomenclature.For example, Business component in `JavaEE` applications are termed as `Servlet`, in `Web Services` they are named as `Resource` in `Struts` framework they are called `ActionForm` etc.
 </blockquote>

 </details>

 ---
-2. How do you decide whether to create `Singleton` bean or `Prototype` bean in application?
+2.How do you decide whether to create `Singleton` bean or `Prototype` bean in application?

 ![Medium](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/Medium%20(2).svg)